-Without dental care, plaque and tartar will continue to build up on your pet’s teeth, causing gingivitis (swollen gums) and halitosis (bad breath).
+Without cat and dog teeth cleaning, plaque and tartar will continue to build up on your pet’s teeth, causing gingivitis (swollen gums) and halitosis (bad breath).
 As the tartar spreads under the gum line, it releases bacteria that infect the surrounding gum tissue and attack the tooth roots.
 This can result in:

 - Gum recession